jennasalem/KMER_info/README.md

 ### Jenna Salem, University of Rhode Island, May 2024

 # What is a k-mer?
 A k-mer is simply a specific number of nucleotides/base-pairs within a DNA sequence.
 For example, a 3-mer (k-mer the size of 3) could be GCA from the sequence GCATGTCCCA.
-Essentially, all the k-mers within a sequence will overlap by 1, as seen below:
+Essentially, all the k-mers within a sequence will overlap by 1:

 GCA, CAT, ATG, TGT, GTC, TCC, CCC, CCA

 # About